LanceZPF/MDK12/MDK12EvalHub/README.md

 See [Handbook](docs/Quickstart.md) for a quick start guide.

+Moreover, the codes of dynamic evaluation can be found at `Dynamic-K`.

 Other documents that facilitate the further optional exploratory development are provided in `docs`.
 For example, for developers interested in contributing to the code of framework, please check [Development Guide](MDK12EvalHub/docs/Development.md).

 <a id="-config"></a>